 Besides this expert opinion, each party must provide the evidence for its allegations.
-Evidence must comply with certain formalities, for the court to be able to consider it.
-Parties may use bailiffs to prove that a certain situation existed, preserve the proof regarding a consequential damage or even inspect the damage location and take pictures of the damages.
+Evidence must comply with certain formalities for the court to be able to consider it.
+The parties may use bailiffs to prove that a certain situation occurred, preserve the proof regarding consequential damage or even inspect the damage location and take pictures of the damages.

-Bailiffs may visit a third party's premises to take a statement if the third party has agreed to it explicitly.
 The bailiff may only intervene at the opposing party's premises with the prior consent of a judge, in the form of an official order made upon request by the interested party.
 This official order fixes the exact mission of the bailiff in accordance with the request.
 This procedure permits the bailiff to prepare a report even without the permission of the owner of the premises.
 Thus, this is a non-contradictory procedure that can be very efficient in the case of an upcoming litigation, especially to motivate the parties to start negotiations immediately to avoid the procedural costs.